Dermatologists Back Science-First Skincare for 2026

 Lead Story

-The biggest beauty-skincare story right now is the continued shift away from “more actives, more often”
+One of the biggest beauty stories right now is the shift from “more active, more often” to smart, barrier-friendly anti-aging.

 (pubmed.ncbi.nlm.nih.gov)